 He wrote up his report of the events that night, and asked Abe to keep at least four men on horses to stand watch throughout the day until he came back.

-‘If the riders come back, you don’t put up a fight.
-You scatter or give them what they want, y’hear?
+“If the riders come back, you don’t put up a fight.
+You scatter or give them what they want, y’hear?”

-’ He made Abe promise, and was surprised to see Abe’s glower of disgust at that.
+He made Abe promise, and was surprised to see Abe’s glower of disgust at that.
 The young foreman appeared to take pride in his work.
-Wade just didn’t want that pride to get him killed.
+Wade didn’t want that pride to get him killed.

-After Wade had finished his paperwork, he rode at a quick canter back into town, to find the news of last nights fire abuzz in the town.
+After Wade had finished his paperwork, he rode at a quick canter back into town, to find the news of last night’s fire abuzz in the town.
 He was hailed at least twice by people who he didn’t know but knew him apparently, asking how it was going.
-One inquirer had been well-enough dressed to be someone invested in the railroad, but the other had been a Cheyenne old timer, who had promised to run up some pies if the men needed cheering up.
+One inquirer had been dressed well enough to be someone invested in the railroad, but the other had been a Cheyenne old timer, who had promised to run up some pies if the men needed cheering up.

 There’s never anything as kind or as generous as some of the people who haven’t got much.
 It wasn’t the first time that Wade had been struck by frontier kindness.

 Wade mailed the hard copy of the report at the Cheyenne Pony Express, where it would race back to North Platte where they had an oversight office.
-He also sent a telegram via the Cheyenne Post Office, telling them the basics and to expect his paperwork.
+He also sent a telegram via the Cheyenne post office, telling them the basics and to expect his paperwork.

 “Sheriff?”
-Wade found Tobias Can outside the Sheriff’s station, leading his horse back to the small stone-built stables at the back.
+Wade found Tobias Can outside the sheriff’s station, leading his horse back to the small stone-built stables at the back.

 “Ah.
 Warden Nash!
 I was just going to ride on over to you.
 I heard about the fire.
 A couple of deputies went over last night with some of your men,” Tobias stopped, and looked seriously at Wade.

 “It’s a terrible business.
-I figured you’d want to see me personally about it,” Tobias nodded to the stables, where he finished bringing his horse in.
-He dug out an extra feed back for Wade to give to Charger.
+I figured you’d want to see me personally about it.”
+Tobias nodded to the stables, where he finished bringing his horse in.
+He dug out an extra feed bag for Wade to give to Charger.

 “I do,” Wade took a breath, and then recounted everything that had happened last night.
-First he told it from his perspective, and then he told it from the perspective of Warden, including the information Andrei and Bodie had told him.
+First he told it from his perspective, and then he told it from the perspective of a warden, including the information Andrei and Bodie had told him.

 “So, as well as alerting to you to what’s going on, I have to ask you about gang activity in the area.
 You ever heard of the Red Devils?”
 Wade finished up.
 He brushed through Charger’s mane and tail as he talked.

 Tobias Cain, although younger, was a reserved sort of man.
 He had a quiet strength that Wade respected.
-He could see that Cain was not one who was quick to judgement, and who kept his own counsel.
+He could see that Cain was not one who was quick to judge, and who kept his own counsel.

 “I’ve heard a little, and I know less,” Tobias admitted.

 “The Red Devils first showed up last year, mostly in reports coming out of Nebraska.
-Since then, I’ve heard their name rumored to be connected to two more attacks on rail tracks, and one on a company outpost.
-A telegram came from one of the other Sheriff’s on the line, warning us to look out for them, but so far they hadn’t showed,” Tobias said.
+Since then, I’ve heard their name is rumored to be connected to two more attacks on rail tracks, and one on a company outpost.
+A telegram came from one of the other sheriffs on the line, warning us to look out for them, but so far they hadn’t showed,” Tobias said.

 “But what do they want?
 Are they blowing up the lines?”
 Wade asked.
 He had heard that some outlaw gangs did that, either to stop a train and then rob it, or to derail it and then rob it.